WillsonSmith/vite-plugin-custom-elements/README.md

 });
 ```

+### HTML Components

-HTML-based components will automatically replace components used in input HTML files with their defined components.
-They use `<slot>` elements to determine where to inject content.
+HTML-based componentst live in a directory specified by `elementDir (defaut: componenst)` in the Vite plugin's configuraiton.
+The markup within these components will replace any usage of those components in your HTML inpust.
+They use `<slot>` elements to determine how to handle child elements wherever you use them.

-A basic HTML-based component
+#### Example

 ```html
 <!-- components/my-component.html -->